Pandemic turns summer into European tourism’s leanest season | WTOP

 “We had we thought we would have had huge numbers of visitors,” he said.

 It all quickly trickles down to hotels, restaurants, shops and the survival of families.
-For those who own the building it is more manageable than for those who rent a building, since often those monthly payments must continue to come.
-With reservations down for the next months, some hotels will just close down, knowing the costs will never match up to the puny revenue.
+For those who own the building it is more manageable than for those who rent a building.
+With reservations down for the next months, some hotels will just close down, knowing the costs will never match the puny revenue.
 Others are using the low winter rates in summer.

 A great many put staff on temporary unemployment, and they acknowledge government aid has been a help.
-But they fear that will whittle down soon despite the 750-billion-euro recovery fund that EU recently agreed to.
+But they fear that will whittle down soon, despite the 750-billion-euro ($888 billion) recovery fund that EU recently agreed to.

 “In the next few months, we will see a lot of places that will go bankrupt.
 A lot of people will be unemployed,” said Luc Broes, co-owner of the hotel-restaurant Duc de Bourgogne, which overlooks a canal.